Computations by fly-automata beyond monadic second-order logic: Appendix

-We can assume that the input term $t$ is irredundant and we transform it into an equivalent one that is good and still irredundant. \ By induction on the structure of $t\in T(F_{k}),$we will define:
+We now consider an input term $t$ that is irredundant and we transform it into an equivalent one that is good and still irredundant.
+By induction on the structure of $t\in T(F_{k}),$ we define: